fse-msg-study/fse-msg-study/README.md

 + `Patterns` contains the tool and scripts to obtain the frequent patterns, which will be introduced carefully in Section 3.
 + `Scripts` contains the scripts to reproduce the results of this paper, which analyze the commit messages in the folder `CommitMessages`.
 The scripts will be introduced carefully in Section 4.
 + `DataSet` contains the benchmark used in this paper.
++ `Models` contains the implementation of models studied in this paper.
 + `Examples` contains the examples of each pattern.

 ## 1 Preparation